 Or maybe it was playing on my iPod the whole night and I never realized it.
 All likely scenarios.

 In my ongoing search to figure out who I was or what I liked, I dated a guy from my hometown.
-Again, another story for another time.
-But it was a complicated, on/off relationship.
+It was a complicated, on/off relationship.
 Not complicated because I was terrible and he was stubborn.
 But complicated because we were both in transition – not sure of what was coming next or what the time table of life would bring.
+It was incredible how aimless I felt, that I was willing to try anything to see if I actually liked it.

 Anytime I hear this song, I think of that 21 year old girl.
-Aimless for the first time in her life, and enjoying it.
-I don’t experience that feeling much in life anymore, as I’m relatively settled into the routine of adulting/life.
-But that story in my life is a reminder that everyone isn’t sure.
+That story in my life is a reminder that everyone isn’t sure.
 That the destiny I’m not sure about, it changes.
 You change it.
 You get to decide if you want to travel.
 You get to decide if you want to pursue another degree.
 You decide if you get to move.
-You.

 So that’s what I did.
 I moved away.
 I traveled.
 I got a master’s.
 And I owe it all to The Ting Tings.